86Box/docs/usage/statusbar.rst

 |sound| Sound
 -------------

-This icon is always present.
-Double-clicking it opens a sound gain control, which allows you to increase the loudness of all audio produced by the emulated machine's PC speaker, :doc:`sound cards <../settings/sound>` and other sound hardware.
+This icon is always present, providing options to control all audio produced by the emulated machine's PC speaker, :doc:`sound cards <../settings/sound>` and other sound hardware.

+* **Mute:** mute all audio.
+* **Sound gain:** open a gain control, which allows for increasing the loudness of all audio.

-.. note:: The gain control does not apply to MIDI music sent to a software synthesizer through the :ref:`System MIDI <settings/sound:MIDI Out Device>` device, as these synthesizers are external to 86Box.
+.. note:: Sound options do not apply to MIDI music sent to a software synthesizer through the :ref:`System MIDI <settings/sound:MIDI Out Device>` device, as these synthesizers are external to 86Box.

 Additional information area
 ---------------------------